 At a time of environmental destruction worldwide, conservation and sustainability are the need of the hour – especially in tourism, whose unsustainability has been made brutally apparent by the coronavirus pandemic.
 Thankfully, examples of good practice in tourism are increasing.
-One ecotourism venture which is achieving the triple bottom line of sustainability is Pugdundee Safaris in India; a tour operator dedicated to the conservation of forests and wildlife and at the same time, to providing memorable ecotourism experiences to travelers.
+One ecotourism venture which is achieving the triple bottom line of sustainability is Pugdundee Safaris in India; a tour operator dedicated to the conservation of forests and wildlife and at the same time, to providing memorable ecotourism experiences to travellers.

-The company’s director, Manav Khanduja, in this interview stresses the importance of locals in Pugdundee Safaris’ mission to protect and safeguard forests – and how they go about it.
+The company’s director, Manav Khanduja, in this interview, stresses the importance of locals in Pugdundee Safaris’ mission to protect and safeguard forests – and how they go about it.
 Manav also explains the measures taken at Pugdundee regarding the coronavirus pandemic, to stay resilient and to keep the employee spirit high.

 Manav, your commitment to sustainability and conservation is evident through your work at Pugdundee Safaris.
 What inspired you to pursue environmental law and dedicate your career to conservation and responsible travel?